© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Eastern aqueduct and the water catchment area of a western aqueduct, at Netley Abbey is a scheduled monument protected by Historic England under reference 1008704.
 View the official record →

-Eastern aqueduct at Netley Abbey is a water management feature associated with the Cistercian monastery founded in 1239.
+Eastern aqueduct at Netley Abbey is a water management structure serving the Cistercian monastery established in Hampshire in the mid-twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008704.

 Eastern aqueduct and the water catchment area of a western aqueduct, at Netley Abbey is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008704.